 - Make sure the contract lists all the services the representative will give you and clearly states the fee, as discussed.

 If you're using a representative who works in Canada, you can also contact the Better Business Bureau.
 It can inform you whether it has received complaints about a citizenship or immigration consultant, lawyer or other representative.

 Tips to protect yourself from fraud

 - Be careful of anything that sounds too good to be true.

-- Do not sign blank application forms.
+- Don’t sign blank application forms.

-- Do not sign forms or documents unless you can read them.
-If you do not understand them, bring someone with you to translate.
+- If you don’t understand them, bring someone with you to translate.